PYPL Stock Overview

 Past Earnings Growth Analysis

-Earnings Trend: PYPL's earnings have grown significantly by 24.1% per year over the past 5 years.
+Earnings Trend: PYPL's earnings have grown by 19.7% per year over the past 5 years.

 Accelerating Growth: PYPL's has had negative earnings growth over the past year, so it can't be compared to its 5-year average.